thanyta/2018-01-22-morelia/index.md

 </iframe>
 {% endif %}

 <h4>This Software Carpentry Workshop is the first part (Monday and Tuesday) of the Software Tools for Mathematics workshop.
 It will likely be delivered in Spanish, but helpers will be able to help participants in other languages including English.
-The rest of the workshop (Wednesday-Friday) should be mostly in English.
+The rest of the workshop (Wednesday-Friday) should be mostly in English.</h4>

-Please visit the Etherpad and introduce yourself before the Workshop: http://localhost:9001/p/2018-01-22-morelia</h4>
+<h4>Please visit the Etherpad and introduce yourself before the Workshop: http://localhost:9001/p/2018-01-22-morelia</h4>

 <h2 id="general">General Information</h2>